erde-lang/erde-lang.github.io/src/docs/breaking-changes-lua.md

 ## Local Functions by Default

-In Lua, everything is global by default.
+In Lua, all variables are global by default.
 Since the function declaration syntax in Lua is simply syntactic sugar for assigning an anonymous function to a label, this means that the following creates a global function:

 ```lua title="Lua"
 function myFunction()